BattletechModders/ConcreteJungle/README.md

 * **Debug**: If true, the *Mods/ConcreteJungle/concrete_jungle.log* will be more verbose.
 * **Trace**: If true, the *Mods/ConcreteJungle/concrete_jungle.log* will include every line.

+:information_source: Many mod options have an `Ambushes: [ ]`.
+These represent different ranges of contract difficulty that you can configure.
+You MUST supply an appropriate ambush definition for all possible contract difficulties.
+If a ambush definition cannot be found for the contract's difficulty, it will be discarded and that contract will not experience any mod logic.
+Ranges cannot overlap and must be distinct - so you cannot have 1-3 and 2-4 ranges, for instance.

 ### Ambush Configuration

 These options are available under the `Settings.Ambush`: